 While I have another recipe on this blog for okra stew, this one, which I have recently discovered through experimentation, resembles my grandmother Nema’s the most.
 Therefore, it is my new favorite.
-If you like your foods heavily spiced, feel free to add an additional 1/4 teaspoon or so of both all-spice and turmeric.
-Otherwise, this recipe is my favorite to date.
-That being said, this is a vegetarian recipe, but if you would like to make it meaty, add about 1 pound/ or 1/2 a kilo of minced meat to the stew (after adding the tomato sauce), simmer covered for 1 hour over low heat, then add the okra, and leave to cook for an additional 15-20 minutes.
-Serve with white rice or bread.
+That said, this is a vegetarian recipe, but if you would like to make it meaty, add about 1 pound/ or 1/2 a kilo of chopped meat to the stew (after adding the tomatoes and stock/water) and simmer covered for 1 hour over low heat.
+Serve with white basmati rice or bread.

 INGREDIENTS / SERVES 2